D. T. Sheffler

 FRANK RUSSELL

-Ph.D, Classics at the University of California, Los Angeles
+Ph.D., Classics, University of California, Los Angeles

 Dr. Frank Russell is Professor of History at Transylvania University, where he teaches history and classics.
 At Transylvania he has taught classical and medieval history, Greek, and Latin, as well as the school’s common core courses.
-He has also taught at the University of Mississippi and at Dartmouth College, and was an Honorary Research Fellow at the University of Auckland.
+He has also taught at the University of Mississippi and at Dartmouth College and was an Honorary Research Fellow at the University of Auckland.
 He is a popular and award-winning teacher who has taught courses as diverse as Greek religion, the history of espionage, and classical architecture.
 His scholarly work has focused on political and military intelligence in the ancient world, and he is currently working on an article on Rhodian surveillance systems in the southeastern Aegean.

 Lesley-Anne Williams